 Day 9- Moving to Munich and exploring the city

 Move to Munich next day by getting on a train.
 Munich being Bavaria’s capital is home to some of the centuries old-buildings and marvelous pieces of architectures.
-Also it is Munich where every year the Annual Oktoberfest is held.
-Take the Regional Bahn train to Munich which takes about 230 hours.
-When you reach Munich, visit the Nymphenburg Palace to admire the beautiful architecture along with the plush interiors with rich culture and history.
+Also it is Munich where every year the annual Oktoberfest is held.
+Take the regional Bahn train to Munich which takes about 230 hours.
+When you reach Munich, visit the Nymphenburg palace to admire the beautiful architecture along with the plush interiors with rich culture and history.
 Munich is easily among the best places to visit in Germany as it has everything to offer to tourists.
-After lunch in the afternoon, visit the royal Munich residenz which is the former royal palace of the monarchs of Bavaria.
-The palace is the largest one one all of Germany and has some of the best architecture, room decors and paintings.
-In the evening , relax yourself at Biergarten in English Garten for a perfect dinner along with some local beer.
+After lunch in the afternoon, visit the royal Munich residence which is the former royal palace of the monarchs of Bavaria.
+The palace is the largest one all of Germany and has some of the best architecture, room decors and paintings.
+In the evening, relax yourself at Biergarten in English garden for a perfect dinner along with some local beer.
 You can spend the rest of the day here enjoying the natural beauty.